CSV V4.1 IMPORT / EXPORT

 Can I use Japanese or Korean channel names?

 Yes.
-The Yamaha CL and QL series natively support full Unicode, including Japanese, Korean, and Chinese characters. stage·left preserves Unicode characters in the CSV export, so channel names in any language work correctly on the console's touchscreen and scribble strips.
+The Yamaha CL and QL series natively support full Unicode, including Japanese, Korean, and Chinese characters. load·in preserves Unicode characters in the CSV export, so channel names in any language work correctly on the console's touchscreen and scribble strips.

-Will stage·left support more Yamaha consoles?
+Will load·in support more Yamaha consoles?

 Channel names are cut off on the scribble strips.
 What happened?

-Yamaha CL/QL scribble strips have an 8-character limit. stage·left auto-abbreviates longer names for the export.
+Yamaha CL/QL scribble strips have an 8-character limit. load·in auto-abbreviates longer names for the export.
 "Kick Drum" becomes "Kick", "Overhead L" becomes "OH L".
 Review the exported CSV to confirm the abbreviations work for your setup.

 Stop typing channel names on the touchscreen.